Dirk Langendijk: Career

 As an artist, Langendijk quickly focused on military scenes, evidenced by his early sketches of horses and soldiers (1769–1777).
-He almost never portraited individuals but almost exclusively depicted groups, especially soldiers, officers, and horses.
+He almost never portrayed individuals but almost exclusively depicted groups, especially soldiers, officers, and horses.
 He was much admired in his day for his depictions of horses in battle, and a number of contemporary artists copied his work, including his pupil Johannes Adriaansz.
 Bemme (1775–1841).